forestbiotech-lab/miRPursuit/docs/source/gettingstarted.rst

    * Step 3: Tasi
    * Step 4: Mircat
    * Step 5: Reporting
+  * **--headless$**  Set this flag to run on headless server.
+Requires Xvfb be installed on your system.
+Along with libswt-gtk-3-java and gkt3.

+    * sudo apt-get update
+    * sudo apt-get install xvfb libswt-gtk-java gkt3
+  * **--no-prompt**  Set this flag to skip all prompts.
+  * **--no-genome-filter**  Set this flag ignore genome filtering

  Specific file mode
  * **--fasta${NC}** (In specific mode. i.e. no -f and -l) Set the program to start using fasta files.
 If no sequence of libraries are given then the argument can be a specific fasta file (uncompressed for now).